blu3fishez/Linux-Bus-Checker/README.md

 # Linux-Bus-Checker
-An College Project worked by individual
+An College Project worked by individual for System Programming

 # What is Linux Bus Checker?
 Linux Bus checker is Demo Software that can show the available bus list, reserve bus tickets by maximum People Number